Query-Driven Metadata Filtering

 2. Query Understanding Module

-Uses Claude to analyze queries and extract client references.
+Uses Claude to analyze queries and extract client references, with support for conversation context to resolve pronoun references.

 Input: